DepressedBunnys/GBF-Timers/README.md

 36. Fixed a bug that would not check if the user has enough XP to level up
 37. Fixed a bug that would level up both account and semester if one of them leveled up
 38. Fixed a bug that would not save the new date when the user claimed the daily reward
+39. Fixed a bug that would not trigger the daily login if the user had no timer data

 GBF Timers is now available for public use and the source code is now open source.